Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

-Under usual regularity conditions for asymptotic maximum likelihood theory estimates are asymptotically normal with covariance matrix given by the inverse Godambe information matrix in contrast to the inverse Fisher information matrix as in standard maximum likelihood estimation.
-Note that the sequential approach of the IFM method however typically results in a loss of efficiency.
+The asymptotic covariance matrix is given by the inverse Godambe information matrix, which unfortunately is typically very cumbersome to compute.
+To see this, note that the joint density \eqref{eq:jointdens} depends on the parameters of a cluster copula both through the density of the cluster copula as well as through the arguments of the nesting copula.
+For such situations, \citeN{JoeXu1996} propose a jackknife estimate of the asymptotic covariance.
+In our application in Section \ref{sect:applic}, the margins will be time-dependent.
+In this case, a stationary block bootstrap can be used to calculate approximate standard errors (see \citeN{PolitisRomano1994} and \citeN{GoncalvesWhite2004}).

-As an approximation to maximum likelihood estimates of the dependence parameters we additionally propose a stepwise approach and evaluate and compare the finite sample behavior of the estimators in an extensive simulation study.
-The uncertainty implied by non-parametric margins (see \citeN{GhoudiRemillard2004}) will be investigated in future work.
+As an approximation to maximum likelihood estimates of the dependence parameters we additionally propose a sequential approach and evaluate and compare the finite sample behavior of the estimators in an extensive simulation study.